BlackBerry Files Patent-Infringement Suit Against Nokia

 Rimmed (Score:3)

+Let me guess....this is something to do with the up-coming relaunch of the Nokia 3310?

+Guess again.
+It's the second sentence in the summary: "Nokia's products including its Flexi Multiradio base stations".
+In the article it says the suit is against Nokia Oyj, and they aren't in the phone business any more.
+10 seconds on Google will tell you that HMD Global owns the rights to Nokia mobile handsets, and is re-releasing the 3310.

-BB is officially dead (Score:2)
+BB is officially dead (Score:3)

 And the inevitable conclusion of a dying tech firm: serial patent litigator.